apache/maven-site/content/markdown/project-roles.md

 Committers are responsible for ensuring that every file they commit is covered by a valid CLA.

+Committers who would like to become PMC members should try to find ways to demonstrate the responsibilities listed in the PMC Members section in order to make it easier for PMC members to decide that the committer is ready for the responsibility.

 ### Emeritus committers

 If a committer decides that they cannot currently continue with